 Go to site More info | Go to site More info |

-Both the Zempler and Tide business accounts are managed digitally, as neither provider has a branch network you can use.
+Both the Zempler and Tide free business accounts are managed digitally, as neither provider has a branch network you can use.
 Both accounts come with a contactless Mastercard – Zempler’s card is black, while Tide’s free business account plan has a blue card.
-You can spend on the cards in the UK and abroad, but only Tide’s card offers fee-free foreign spending.
+You can spend on the cards in the UK and abroad, but neither card offers fee-free foreign spending, unless you upgrade to a paid-for plan (Zempler offers 2 paid-for plans, while Tide has 3).
 ATM charges apply for both Tide and Zempler, though Tide’s fees are cheaper.

 That said, Zempler also gives account holders the option of adding a euro or US dollar currency card to their bank account at no extra cost.
 There are no foreign transaction fees or ATM withdrawal fees for using these cards abroad when they are used in the correct currency.
 You can transfer money onto your card via online banking.